 We love, because He first loved us.1 John 4:19(NASB)

 We are therefore called to love Him because He loved us first.
-But do we simply express our love for the Lord as a required obligation or Christian duty as do unsaved tax-gatherers and sinners, who only love those who reciprocate love, or is there a deeper level of loving God because He loved us first?
+But do we simply express our love for the Lord as a required obligation or Christian duty, (as do unsaved tax-gatherers and sinners, who only love those who reciprocate their love), or is there a deeper level of loving God because He loved us first?
 God's love for us streams from the perfection of His character and the eternal excellencies of His attributes.

-Father, when I think of the depth of Your love for me I am overwhelmed.
-I could not love as You love unless You pour Your supernatural love through me - so that it may flow through me and out to others.
+Father, when I think of the depth of Your love for me, I am overwhelmed.
+I cannot love as You love, unless You pour Your supernatural love through me, so that it may flow through me and out to others.
 Thank You that I am being conformed into the likeness of Christ.
-May the seed of love that You have planted within my heart blossom into a godly love.
+May the seed of love that You have planted within my heart, blossom into a godly love.
 Take my life as a vessel through whom Your love is shed abroad into a world where real love has been corrupted.
-I love You, Jesus.
-Hear my prayer I pray, AMEN.
+I love You, Jesus, and I pray in Your precious name, AMEN.